Virtual Staging Cost in 2026: Complete Pricing Guide

 • Volume is high: You’re staging multiple properties per month

-• The property is vacant: Empty rooms benefit enormously from virtual furniture — see room-specific tips for living rooms, bedrooms, and kitchens
+• The property is vacant: Empty rooms can benefit from virtual furniture proofs.
+See room-specific tips for living rooms, bedrooms, and kitchens

 • You want to test styles: Try 3-4 different looks from our style gallery to see what resonates before committing